egenerse/master-thesis/content/apollon_reengineering.typ

 = Apollon Reengineering

 In this section, we explain the reengineering of the Apollon.
 We begin by describing the new system design and the monorepo structure, which brings together the library, the web application and the server.
-Then we detail reengineering of library and continue with standalone and lastly mobile application and mobile browsers
+Then we detail reengineering of library and continue with standalone and lastly mobile application and mobile browsers.

 == System Design

-The Apollon project was restructured into a unified monorepo architecture that consolidates three core subsystems: the Apollon library, the web application, and the backend server.
-This redesign enhances modularity, simplifies development and testing workflows, and streamlines deployment processes across the entire system.

-This unified structure simplifies development by centralizing related components, making it easier to apply changes across packages and maintain consistency throughout the system.
+The Apollon project is restructured into a unified monorepo architecture that consolidates three core subsystems: the Apollon library, the web application, and the backend server.
+This redesign enhances modularity and simplifies development workflows.
+It also streamlines deployment processes across the entire system.
+By centralizing related components, the monorepo makes it easier to apply changes across packages and maintain consistency throughout the project.

 To support a consistent and maintainable development workflow across all packages, the monorepo integrates several tooling and configuration standards:

 -- TypeScript is used throughout the project to enforce type safety across package boundaries.
 This reduces integration errors, improves code readability, and enhances developer experience with features like autocompletion and static analysis.

 -- npm Workspaces enable coordinated dependency management and script execution across packages.
-This allows common tasks—such as building, testing, or linting—to be run from the root, reducing manual overhead and ensuring synchronized behavior across the system.
+This allows common tasks such as building, testing, or linting to be run from the root, reducing manual overhead and ensuring synchronized behavior across the system.

 -- Prettier is configured to enforce consistent code formatting, ensuring that the codebase remains clean and readable regardless of which package is being modified.